3 Fruity Cocktail (And Mocktail) Ice Lolly Recipes

 Vegan Pina Colada Ice Lolly Vegan

-If you’re lucky enough to be jetting off on holiday this summer, you’re probably looking forward to sun, sea, and pina coladas.
-But if, like me, you’re holiday-less for the foreseeable, whip up your own vacation vibes with these yummy ice lollies.
+After all this is over, I’m looking forward to sun, sea, and piña coladas.
+In the meantime, whip up your own vacation vibes with these tropical lollies.

 Ingredients (makes around 8 depending on size of moulds)